weijiekoh/malvarma/README.md

 ## Why use Malvarma?

 Unfortunately, it is not easy to create a cold wallet securely.
-Several problems stand in the way and Malvarma seeks to mitigate these issues.
+Several problems stand in the way, so Malvarma seeks to mitigate them.

 ### Network interfaces

-**Problem:** A cold wallet should be generated using processes and devices with as few attack surfaces as possible.
+**Problem:** A cold wallet should be generated using processes and devices which have as few attack surfaces as possible.
 Network connectivity is one such attack surface though which an attacker may (hypothetically) leverage to extract private keys.